All ingredients are individually packaged, but our central facility

 While chicken rests, make sauce.

 Return pan used to sear chicken to medium-high heat.
 Add cream to hot pan and bring to a boil.

-Remove from burner and whisk in remaining basil pesto and ⅔ the pecorino (reserve remaining for garnish).
+Once boiling, remove from burner.
+Stir in remaining basil pesto and ⅔ the pecorino (reserve remaining for garnish).
 Taste, and season with a pinch of salt and pepper if desired.